shsagir/play-area-sync/docs/billing.md

 We do a debit test on your credit card, when you enter the informations with us.
 This should not show up on your credit card statements, as it just a test.
 We have heard from clients that it sometimes shows up.
 Please don't worry, it will not be processed.

+### Where can I download previous invoices?

+**Option 1**: Scan your e-mail inbox for mails with the subject "fortrabbit invoice" for the monthly invoices we have sent you.
+Each e-mail contains a secret link to the invoice.
+From there you can print/download.

+**Option 2**: "Download/print" invoices from the [Dashboard](/dashboard): Login to the Dashboard > Your Account > Companies (Your Company) > Billing Contact > Invoice archive > Invoice > print.

+Invoices are shown as HTML > you can use print from the browser to generate and download a nicely styled PDF.

+### Where can I change the billing e-mail?

+Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Invoice e-mail".

 ### What if my credit card has not enough credits?